MarcusBarnes/MIK_workshop_Islandoracon_2017/README.md

 path_to_manipulator_log = "/tmp/mik_workshop_output/manipulator.log"
 ```

-#### Outcome

-* Generate a set of PDF import packages from the CSV file provided in this workshop.
+#### Steps required to achieve the outcome

 ### Creating Islandora import packages from data harvested from another repository via OAI-PMH

+* Outcome:
+  * Find a small image collection in an Islandora repository that implements the OAI-PMH provider, and create import packages from objects in the collection.

 #### Background